 Cooking Brazilian Pinto Beans

-- Return the mashed beans and onion-garlic mixture to the pot with the remaining beans.
-Reduce the heat and simmer for 30 minutes.Instant pot version: Set to simmer and cook for 30 minutes.
+- Final Simmer – Return the mashed beans and onion mixture to the pot.
+Stir well and let simmer on medium-low heat for 30 minutes.Instant Pot Version: Set to Simmer for 30 minutes.

 Making Brazilian Rice